-With Disney owning some of the biggest entertainment franchises in the world (Marvel and Star Wars, for example), Disney+ is surely the most star-studded service.
-But with so few original shows (for now), is this huge nostalgic library enough?
+With Disney owning some of the biggest entertainment franchises in the world (Marvel and Star Wars, for example), and now with general entertainment series from Disney’s rich portfolio of companies, Disney+ is surely the most star-studded service.
+But with so few original shows (even a year later), is this huge nostalgic library enough?

 Quick Look – Disney+

 Who is it for: Disney/Marvel/Star Wars fans who want a one-stop-shop for all their favourite titles.
-Also great for your kids.
+Also great for your kids, and for watching a bunch of classics from modern TV’s history.

 - A massive catalogue of classic Disney films and newer blockbusters